rhysd/actionlint/README.md

 Some mappings must include specific keys.
 For example, job mapping must include `runs-on:` and `steps:`.

+And duplicate in keys is not allowed.
+In workflow syntax, comparing keys is **case insensitive**.
+For example, job ID `test` in lower case and job ID `TEST` in upper case are not able to exist in the same workflow.

-actionlint checks these required keys and reports an error when they are missing.
+actionlint checks these missing required keys and duplicate of keys while parsing, and reports an error.

 ### Unexpected empty mappings